 Coverage bits that correspond to sample points that intersect a retained rectangle are 1, other coverage bits are 0.
-Each color, depth, and set of texture coordinates is produced by substituting the corresponding sample location into equation 3.5, then using the result to evaluate equation 3.7.
-An implementation may choose to assign the same color value and the same set of texture coordinates to more than one sample by evaluating equation 3.5 at any location within the pixel including the fragment center or any one of the sample locations, then substituting into equation 3.6.
-The color value and the set of texture coordinates need not be evaluated at the same location.
+Each depth value and set of associated data is produced by substituting the corresponding sample location into equation 3.5, then using the result to evaluate equation 3.7.
+An implementation may choose to assign the associated data to more than one sample by evaluating equation 3.5 at any location within the pixel including the fragment center or any one of the sample locations, then substituting into equation 3.6.
+The different associated data values need not be evaluated at the same location.